sebastianrosario/stock-trainer/README.md

 # stock-trainer
-A virtual investor where you get to choose the stocks and the volume of your portfolio.
+A virtual investor where you get to choose the stock and the volume of your portfolio.
 Made with Python.
 Draft 1 - Stock Trainer

 Create an interaction between the python program and stock market data through Alpha Vantage API so that the user can follow a specific stock, virtually invest in it, see their change and other data about it.